aarreza/drewlearnscloud.blog/_posts/2021-05-17-azure-ad-cloud-shell.markdown

 - Azure Powershell
 - Azure CLI

 As much as I like the Azure graphical user interface, I much prefer writing scripts.
-The idea is to create code that you can reuse and is repeatable, quite similar to creating a template.
+The idea is to create code that can be reused and is repeatable, quite similar to creating a template.
 Using this method to programatically create accounts significantly reduces human error.

 I won't be showing you how to create an account with using the Azure Portal because that's boring right?
-Instead we'll use Powershell and CLI (Bash) which is built in to [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) to create an account.
+Instead we'll use [Azure Cloud Shell's](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) Powershell and CLI (Bash) which is already built in to Azure.

 ## **Create an account using Powershell**